sgherbst/pyhigh/README.md

 1884
 ```

-As necessary, files will be download from a USGS dataset and cache in the folder ``pyhigh/pyhigh/.cache``.
+As necessary, files will be download from an ArduPilot dataset and cache in the folder ``pyhigh/pyhigh/.cache``.
 To clear this cache, use the ``--clean`` argument:

 ```shell
 > pyhigh --clean